 Progress Strategies 1.
-As part of the development of ElderSource's 2023-2027 Strategic Plan, the pursuit of affordable housing options evolved as one of the priority areas.
-In 2023-2024 ElderSource's Strategic Plan Housing Taskforce (made up of Board members, key ElderSource staff, and others with expertise in the area) will: a.
-Identify the issues and range of options, seeking existing evidence b.
-Make recommendations on ElderSource's course of action and timing in this area to ElderSource's Board(s). c.
-Meetings of the Strategic Plan Housing Task Force varies from monthly to quarterly.
-2. Throughout 2024-2027, ElderSource will collaborate with other housing related stakeholders through involvement in, and actively participating in the following task force/ coalition groups: a.
-The Center for Independent Living (CIL) of Jacksonville's Affordable & Accessible Housing Task Force (meets quarterly) b.
-The Changing Homelessness membership group (Duval County's Continuums of Care), which meets monthly, and has affordable and permanent supportive housing as part of its' focus areas. c.
-The Continuum of Care (CoC) partners in St. Johns, Nassau and Volusia/Flagler Counties (meetings vary from monthly to quarterly), which focuses on homelessness issues and permanent supportive /affordable housing.
+As part of the development of ElderSource's 2023-2027 Strategic Plan, the pursuit of affordable housi ng options evolved as one of the priority areas.
+In 2023-2024 ElderSource's ousing Taskforce (made up of Board members, key ElderSource staff, and others with expe rtise in the area) will: a.
+Identify the e issues and range of options, seeking existing evidence b.
+Make reco mmendations on ElderSource's course of action and timing in this area to ElderSource's B ce will continue the review and discussion of its' strategic plan, on a quarterly ing the first quarter of 2024. • 024-2027, ElderSource will collaborate with other housing related stakeholders • nent in, and actively participating in the following task force/ coalition groups: r for Independent Living (CIL) of Jacksonville's Affordable & Accessible • orce (meets quarterly) ging Homelessness membership group (Duval County's Continuums of Care), nthly, and has affordable and permanent supportive housing as part of its' focus areas. uum of Care (CoC) partners in St. Johns, Nassau and Volusia/Flagler , ngs vary from monthly to quarterly), which focuses on homelessness issues and permanent supportive /affordable housing.